 Generously funded by Mickey and Debbie Stern, the Stern Tutoring and Alternative Techniques for Education (STATE) endowment began providing innovative and important assistance for MSU students with learning disabilities in the spring of 2004.
 Each fall and spring, the program works with partnered colleges at MSU to invite students with learning disabilities who are on academic probation or at risk of falling on probation to participate.
 STATE provides disability-specific instructional, tutorial, and peer mentoring components as well as strategies for academic success.
 See the STATE Program's main components below.

 Seminar (Constructing Success: Foundations and Bridges)

 The heart of the STATE Program is an instructional seminar on successful learning strategies and utilizing support services at MSU, assistive technology, and academic accommodations.
 STATE participants develop awareness, acceptance, critical thinking skills, and positive study habits necessary for academic excellence.
 MSU academic specialists facilitate a personalized experience that fosters growth and achievement of goals.
 Regular meetings with program staff occur throughout the semester, creating opportunities to evaluate the efficacy of new academic techniques and to integrate all components of the program.

-Another important piece of the STATE Program offers students individual tutoring in the course he or she identifies as the most challenging.
+Another important piece of the STATE Program offers students individual tutoring in the course they identify as the most challenging.
 Students are also empowered to meet with their professors directly.

 The STATE Program also includes peer mentoring.
 Each STATE participant is grouped into a team which is supported by each of the peer mentors.
 These mentors are students registered with RCPD who demonstrate academic success despite having a learning disability.
 Mentors attend each session of the seminar and are available to the STATE participants throughout the semester.
 This relationship assists in adapting and implementing seminar ideas to fit individual needs and experiences.
 Peer mentors are trained to build on students' knowledge while introducing new resources.
 STATE Program students may later become peer mentors, an experience that will further develop leadership skills.